heidek/Mahjong/README.md

 Uses Pytest for testing.

-Further development includes implementing scoring and creating a game using this as a framework.
+Further development includes implementing scoring and creating a game using this project as a framework.